sonvt1710/coc-java/Readme.md

   - `ask`: Ask to reload the sources of the open class files
   - `auto`: Automatically reload the sources of the open class files
   - `manual`: Manually reload the sources of the open class files
+* `java.import.projectSelection`: [Experimental] Specifies how to select build configuration files to import. \nNote: Currently, `Gradle` projects cannot be partially imported.
+Defaults to `automatic`.

 Settings added by coc-java: